 Most of us think of a light purple when we think of lilacs.
 But actually, the lilac twigs and bark will produce an orange dye when boiled in water.
 The dye will be more of a yellow orange but vibrant.Continue to 10 of 14 below.

 Paprika is a spice made from ground, dried fruits of peppers.
 Varieties of paprika can be found depending upon the type of pepper used.
 Flavors range from mild to hot and colors range from bright red to brown.

-The shade of orange dye achieved will depend on how much paprika you use in a hot water bath and the variety.Continue to 11 of 14 below.
+The shade of orange dye achieved will depend on the variety and how much paprika you use in a hot water bath.Continue to 11 of 14 below.

 11 of 14